NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 What is The Legend of Zelda: A Link to Pokemon World?

-	It's a project for the Project 2 subject of the Design and Development of Video Games degree at Centre de la Imatge i Multimèdia (CITM), Terrassa.
+	It's a project for a subject called Project 2 of Video Games Design and Development
+	degree at Centre de la Imatge i Multimèdia (CITM), Terrassa.
-	It's an action RPG game based on the original "A Link to The past" (1991, SNES).
+	It's an action RPG game based on the original "A Link to The past" (1991, SNES) and mixed with Pokémon Emerald (2004, GBA).
-	We use the SDL library and XML to manage dynamic items and enemies.
+	We have taken the essence of Zelda: a Link to the Past and added our personal touch: an amazing journey to the Pokémon World.
+Link will become the best Pokémon trainer after fighting against some of them with his sword on his hand.
+Ganon has rapped the princess Zelda and you will have to do this travel to rescue her.

 Controls:

 	Keyboard:

-		Arrow Keys -> move in any of the 8 directions.
+		Arrow Keys -> Move in any of the 8 directions.
+		Enter -> Start game from menu.
+		Spacebar -> Hold it to charge the stamina bar.

+	Controller:

+		D-Pad -> move in any of the 8 directions.

+	DEBUG MODE:

+		F1 -> Display navigation map.
+		F10 -> Display colliders.
 		B -> Add rupees to your inventory.
 		N -> Add arrows to your inventory.
 		M -> Add bombs to your inventory.

-	Controller:

-		D-Pad -> move in any of the 8 directions.

 Authors:

-	We are a group of Video Games students.
+	We are a group of Video Games students from CITM, UPC fundation in Terrassa.
 Our members are:

 		Jordi Oña
 		Elliot Jiménez